This section covers general medical conditions that do not fit into specific areas of the body.

 Chronic fatigue syndrome (CFS) is a hotly debated condition, to the extent that some medical professionals debate its very existence.
 CFS has previously been known as Neurasthenia and Myalgic Encephalomyelitis (ME).

-Viral illnesses are usually simply referred to as a virus, or viral infection.
+Viral illnesses are usually simply referred to as a virus or viral infection.
 They occur when a microscopic infectious agent enters the body.
-Here the virus attacks body, causing an immune response and illness.
+Here the virus attacks the body, causing an immune response and illness.

 Kidney stones are small hard lumps which develop within the kidneys.
 They can develop from the waste products which are filtered through the kidneys forming crystalised masses.